vzahorui/vzahorui.github.io/_posts/2023-11-23-fourier-series.md

 layout: single
 title: "Fourier series"
 category: "Optimization"
-tags: periodic-function sine cosine fundamental-period harmonic-frequency
+tags: periodic-function sine cosine fundamental-period harmonic-frequency complex-number vector exponential-function
-date: 2024-01-08
+date: 2024-02-13
 ---

 A Fourier series is a way to approximate a periodic function as the sum of simple sine and cosine functions which makes it useful for analyzing and synthesizing functions with periodic behavior, such as signals in signal processing or periodic phenomena in physics.
-The benefit of trigonometric functions is that they can be easily modelled and their [derivatives]({{ site.baseurl }}{% link _posts/2019-09-14-derivatives.md %}) are understood.
+The benefit of trigonometric functions is that they can be easily modeled and their [derivatives]({{ site.baseurl }}{% link _posts/2019-09-14-derivatives.md %}) are understood.
 Additionally, Fourier Series makes use of the orthogonality relationships of the sine and cosine functions.

 ## Periodic function

 A function is said to be periodic of period $P$ if $f(x+P) = f(x)$ for all $x$ in the domain of $f$.
 The smallest positive value of $P$ is called the fundamental period.

 From the article on the [complex numbers]({{ site.baseurl }}{% link _posts/2023-12-04-imaginary-number.md %}) it can be seen that the relationship between $\sin (x)$ and $\cos (x)$ looks like a circle if $x$ assumes values from 0 to $2\pi$.
 If $x$ goes beyond $2\pi$ then the pattern simply repeats itself.
 The trigonometric functions $\sin x$ and $\cos x$ are the prime examples of periodic functions with fundamental period of $2 \pi$.